Fahani/webrobocomp.github.io/page12.md

 </div>

-The CDSL language is described in the tutorial [ìA brief introduction to Componentsî](components.md).
-Just donít forget to change the name of the component.
+The CDSL language is described in the tutorial [‚ÄúA brief introduction to Components‚Äù](components.md).
+Just don‚Äôt forget to change the name of the component.

 ## Generating a component given a CDSL file

-Once we have our CDSL file we can generate the componentís source code running robocompdsl with the CDSL file as first argument and the directory where the code should be placed as the second argument.
+Once we have our CDSL file we can generate the component‚Äôs source code running robocompdsl with the CDSL file as first argument and the directory where the code should be placed as the second argument.

-From the componentís directory: $ cd path/to/mycomponent $ robocompdsl mycomponent.cdsl .
+From the component‚Äôs directory: $ cd path/to/mycomponent $ robocompdsl mycomponent.cdsl .

 Or somewhere else: $ robocompdsl path/to/mycomponent/mycomponent.cdsl path/to/mycomponent